RuneMeUp99/RuneMeUp99/README.md

-# 👋 Welcome to **Not Insane's** GitHub Profile!
+# 👋 Welcome to My GitHub

 ---

 ## 🌈 About Me
 Hello, wonderful people!
-My name is **Christian Hatton**, and I'm a self-taught programmer, entrepreneur, and financialist.
+My name is **Christian Hatton**, and I'm a self-taught programmer, entrepreneur, and financialist with dreams of one day retiring early.

-I write articles on medium and make posts on twitter daily.
+I write articles on medium and make posts on social medias daily.

+I am constantly looking for something to do.

+I currently don't have a job because I'm homeless and I'm waiting on my documents to get a job, so I'm building Ins8ne N8tion, researching, and posting to the social media accounts.

 ---